MakeSchool-Tutorials/Core-Data-Tutorial/P02-Creating-the-Managed-Object/content.md

 `“Property cannot be declared public because its type uses an internal type.”`

-To rectify this, we need to declare the **access type** of the `Loanee` class and its externally used functions as `public` to match the `access type` of this property’s declaration in the extension.
+To fix this, we need to declare the **access type** of the `Loanee` class and its externally used functions as `public` to match the `access type` of this property’s declaration in the extension.

 > [action]
 >